mjg59/python-broadlink/protocol.md

 * Support for other devices using the Broadlink protocol (various smart home devices)
 * Figure out what the format of the data packets actually is.
+* Deal with the response after AP Mode WiFi network setup.